Dynamical Landscape and Multistability of a Climate Model: Results

 \subsubsection{The Three Competing Climate States}

 Excluding the large-scale heat oceanic transport amounts to removing a very powerful negative feedback, i.e.~a mechanism of stabilization for the climate that efficiently redistributes energy throughout the system.
 This changes qualitatively the global stability properties of the system compared with the case of setup A. Indeed, in setup B we find three competing climate states, whose basic features are reported in Table~\ref{tab:characteristics}, and we refer to Fig.~2 in the Supplementary Material for further evidence.
 One of the climates is the fully-glaciated SB state, which features very low $\Delta T_{EP}$ and extremely low global temperature, close to $-50~^\circ$C. The second climate resembles the W state found in setup A, featuring an above 0~$^\circ$C global temperature, with $\Delta T_{EP}\approx40~^\circ$C and roughly 27\% sea ice coverage.

-Between the two, lies the -- unexpected and unprecedented for PLASIM -- C state, which is not fully ice covered, and even though it has $[\langle T_S\rangle] \approx -30~^\circ$C, the fact that $\Delta T_{EP}\approx 50~^\circ$C indicates the possibility of a warm latitudinal band being present at subtropical latitudes, as discussed below.
+Between the two, lies the -- unexpected and unprecedented for PLASIM -- C state, which is not fully ice covered, and even though it has $[\langle T_S\rangle] \approx -30~^\circ$C, the fact that $\Delta T_{EP}\approx 50~^\circ$C suggests the presence of a warm latitudinal band at subtropical latitudes.
 The presence of an ice-free latitudinal band has huge implications in terms of habitability \cite{Pierrehumbert2011,Linsenmeier2015}.